 Click the helptext dropdown to see guidelines related to this report section

-Some of the charts in the report will contain a date selector that allows changing the date range for the data loaded in the report.
-Usually, the report is configured such that the time range selected for one chart will be applied to all transaction data in the report.
+Some of the charts in the report will contain a date selector that allows the user to change the date range for the data loaded in the report.
+Usually, the report is configured such that changing the date range for one chart automatically applies to all data in the report.

 A report section containing a chart with date selector

-The report view attempts to give an overview of the data that is relevant for the analysis task at hand.
-However, it is sometimes necessary to dive into detailed data.
+The charts in a section gives an overview of the data that is relevant to review for the analysis task at hand.
+However, it is sometimes necessary to dive into more detailed data.
 All charts in the report view are clickable, and can take you to a more detailed view of the data it is displaying.
 For instructions of how to navigate into detailed data views from each chart type, see the chart descriptions.
 If your screen is wide enough, all views opened from the reporting view will by default end up in the right-hand side panel.
-The new tab can be moved or closed as described in the navigation section.
+The new tab can be moved or closed as described in the section Navigation.
+To further filter and analyse the data in the detailed Browse view, please see the Analysing data section.

 Side-by-side view of a report and a Browse view produced by clicking “Explore all” from the “Debit grouped by category”-chart in the report